-Through Race Forward’s Government Alliance on Race and Equity, North Carolina jurisdictions have made a commitment to advancing racial equity in their policies, practices, and legislation.
-We have been honored to work in communities in North Carolina, knowing the deep legacies of vision and courage of freedom movements here and across the South that guide all of us today.
-It is in this spirit of honoring leaders past and present that we look forward to convening this November.
+We have been honored to work with communities in North Carolina, knowing the deep legacies of vision and courage of freedom movements here and across the South that guide all of us today.
+It is in this spirit of honoring leaders past and present that we look forward to dedicating this online convening in November.